Raku/doc/writing-docs/EXAMPLES.md

 OK to break what would otherwise be a large block of code into smaller chunks and discuss each one separately - we still want to do our best to compile these individual chunks.
-However, avoid this practice across methods on a Type/ page, which an be split up to show only a single method.
+However, avoid this practice across methods on a Type/ page, which can be split up to show only a single method.
 Even on a Language/ page, avoid continuing an example for more than a page or so.